How to Create an Online Portfolio for College Admissions

 2. Start building your digital footprint early

-SmartSocial.com offers one-on-one virtual coaching and small group VIP Branding Bootcamps to teach families how to build a custom, online portfolio/website.
+SmartSocial.com offers the Student Branding Academy to teach families how to build a custom, online portfolio/website.

 3. Prove your potential by showing off your work